Dare Demo Dakeru Kimi ga Suki

 (だれでも抱けるキミが好き, Dare Demo Dakeru Kimi ga Suki) is a Japanese manga series written and illustrated by Super Takeda.
 It began serialization in Kodansha's seinen manga magazine Weekly Young Magazine in April 2023.

+Synopsis

+Gotou is an ordinary high school student who admires his classmate Agawa, due to her personality and sociable behavior.
+One day after school, he catches Agawa having sex in class with another student, and Agawa invites him to participate.
+He later finds out that Agawa is a promiscuous girl with multiple sex friends.

 Publication

 Written and illustrated by Super Takeda, Dare Demo Dakeru Kimi ga Suki began serialization in Kodansha's seinen manga magazine Weekly Young Magazine on April 17, 2023.
-Its chapters have been compiled into seven tankōbon volumes as of August 2025.
+Its chapters have been compiled into ten tankōbon volumes as of July 2026.